ccsnow127/ccsnow127.github.io/_pages/about.md

 Hello!👋 I am currently an MPhil student in Computer Science and Engineering at the  `Chinese University of Hong Kong, Shenzhen`.
 I have the privilege of working in the `CUSE Laboratory` under the co-supervision of `Prof. Pinjia He` and Prof. `Xiaoying Tang`.
 My research focuses on the application of Large Language Models to various tasks in software engineering, especially for comment analysis in smart contracts and automatic program repair.
 Most recently, I have been interested in studying cognition bias in Large Language Models, taking inspiration from psychological principles.

 I am thrilled to share that I have been accepted into the Ph.D. program in Computer Science at `Virginia Tech` (Go Hokies!😆).
 I will be joining the `Seclab`, where I will be very fortunate to receive guidance from `Prof. Peng Gao`.
-My research will be focused on
+My research will be focused on Trustworthy AI, broadly ranging from robustness, privacy, explainability of NLP and GNNs, and also LLMs and chatbot security and privacy.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->
 My research and interests are focued on